All forms of power generation produce waste of some sort - but nuclear power is the only one that stores and tracks all the waste it generates.

 National Waste Strategy

-Canada’s Nuclear Waste Management Organization (NWMO) is developing an innovative new project to manage Canada’s nuclear fuel waste in Ontario.
-The NWMO has a clear plan for safe and responsible long-term management.
+Canada’s Nuclear Waste Management Organization (NWMO) is responsible for designing and implementing Canada’s plan for safe, long-term management of used nuclear fuel.
 In Canada, that plan is made in consultation with:

 Learn more about the NWMO and their plan for nuclear waste in Canada.